This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Spend some time on the three floors learning more about the history of the area and the stories of those who lived there during the early years of white Australia.
+Spend some time on the three floors in this restored 1850s warehouse learning more about the history of the area and the stories of those who lived there during the early years of white Australia.

 They often have special exhibitions on display, of which we saw an incredible Aboriginal photography display.